Dominikdeimel/mi-web-technologien-beiboot-ss2020-AnleAnja/docs/adr/0008-dev-watcher.md

 ## Decision Outcome

-Chosen option: supervisor, because it outweighs the other options in their consequences
+Chosen option: "supervisor", because it outweighs the other options in their consequences

 ### Positive Consequences